janet-lang/janet/README.md

 ## Examples

-See the examples directory for some example janet code.
+See the examples directory for some example Janet code.

 ## Discussion

-Feel free to ask questions and join the discussion on the [Janet Gitter Channel](https://gitter.im/janet-language/community).
+Feel free to ask questions and join the discussion on the [Janet Gitter channel](https://gitter.im/janet-language/community).
-Gitter provides Matrix and irc bridges as well.
+Gitter provides Matrix and IRC bridges as well.

 ## FAQ

 ### Where is (favorite feature from other language)?

 It may exist, it may not.
-If you want to propose major language features, go ahead and open an issue, but they will likely by closed as "will not implement".
+If you want to propose a major language feature, go ahead and open an issue, but it will likely be closed as "will not implement".
 Often, such features make one usecase simpler at the expense of 5 others by making the language more complicated.

 ### Is there a language spec?

-There is not currently a spec besides the documentation at https://janet-lang.org.
+There is not currently a spec besides the documentation at <https://janet-lang.org>.

 ### Is this Scheme/Common Lisp?
 Where are the cons cells?